-We use the power of sport to support and inspire our community.
+We use the power of sport to inspire and support our community.
 Our charitable objectives are driving inclusion for people with disabilities, boosting mental health and wellbeing, and supporting disadvantaged people to raise their aspirations.

 The Community Sports Foundation are committed to developing environments where everyone feels safe, valued and respected through our Canary Safe standards.